Budgeting and Expense Management: Key Strategies for Financial Control

 C. Identify Fixed and Variable Expenses

-• Variable expenses fluctuate (e.g., utilities, travel).
+• Variable expenses fluctuate (e.g., utilities, fuel, commissions).

 D. Allocate Resources